“The rest of the world is wrong, don’t let anyone change you”

 Sonically-speaking, the darkness lifts considerably on the second half of the album, suggesting the two sides may have originally been conceived as “evil” and “good” (this theory almost holds in the more familiar version too, where the “good” comes first).
 Again, I’m biased by familiarity, and while “Eighteen Is Over The Hill” (c’mon Bob—yuck) is a perfectly pretty song to open side two, its not impactful enough to start the album (as is does for most listeners).
 The sunnier, more pastoral sound is evident in the singing pedal steel of “In The Country” though lyrically unrest persists, with the declaration “San Francisco is dead” (just a year after the Summer Of Love) and the freaks still need worry that “any minute the Man will bust us.”
 “As Kind As Summer” is little more than gimmicky detour, but holds true to the themes of “good” and “evil” with some manual tape manipulation on those very words.
 WCPAEB never did anything lovelier than “As The World Rises and Falls” but an ever-present menace remains with “be careful he has whips and chains.”
 The silly “Our Drummer Always Plays In The Nude” would be preposterous if the band had one at the time, but even more so in light of the fact that their percussion duties were usually fulfilled by session players.
 Paradoxically it’s too trivial of a throwaway for the middle of side one (where it appears in most editions) but has an amiable bounce that is a perfect note to fade out on—especially if you’re fed up with being hassled by the Man and just want to let your freak flag fly.

 Not ready for this brief album to be over, I immediately put on my noisy Reprise (US) copy—and stubbornly maintain that most of the songs don’t belong where they are slotted.
 Jackpot will be reissuing Vol. 3 in mono too, and there’s no question that it will sound great, and to hear it I’ll have no choice but to engage with it in the song order that seems to suit most people just fine.
-Apparently the hangup is mine alone, as I’m the only person troubled by all this, but I’m gonna go with the song that assures me “the rest of the world is wrong.”
+Apparently the hangup is mine alone, but I’m gonna go with the song that assures me “the rest of the world is wrong.”
 Someone—Markley, management or the Man—made these presentation choices, and we’ll never know why, so I just need to open my mind a bit to find out what it really means when I’m told: “You’ve been listening / to the West Coast / Pop Art / Experimental Band.”